preble/pyprocgame/docs/overview.markdown

 In addition, pyprocgame provides a number of classes to make controlling the dot matrix display (DMD) of your game much easier:

-- **DisplayController** --Manages the DMD by assembling the currently displayed frame from the active modes on the mode queue.
+- **DisplayController** -- Manages the DMD by assembling the currently displayed frame from the active modes on the mode queue.
 - **ScoreDisplay** -- Makes providing a classic 4-player score display extremely easy.
 ScoreDisplay is implemented as a Mode that generates a DMD Frame on demand (usually to DisplayController).
-- **Frame** --A single DMD bitmap, usually 128x32.
+- **Frame** -- A single DMD bitmap, usually 128x32.
-- **Animation** --A collection of DMD frames.
+- **Animation** -- A collection of DMD frames.
-- **Font** --A bitmap font for use with the DMD.
+- **Font** -- A bitmap font for use with the DMD.
-- **Layer** --An abstract class; provides a sequence of DMD Frames.
+- **Layer** -- An abstract class; provides a sequence of DMD Frames.
-- **GroupedLayer**, **ScriptedLayer**, **AnimatedLayer**, **FrameLayer**, **TextLayer** --Implementations of the Layer class that provide the building blocks necessary to build sophisticated displays.
+- **GroupedLayer**, **ScriptedLayer**, **AnimatedLayer**, **FrameLayer**, **TextLayer** -- Implementations of the Layer class that provide the building blocks necessary to build sophisticated displays.

 These classes will be described in greater depth in the sections that follow.

 ## What's in a pyprocgame Game?

-Fortunately you won't need to understand all of those classes to build a pinball game with pyprocgame, but you will need is a basic understanding of how the GameController and ModeQueue work.
+Fortunately you won't need to understand all of those classes in order to build a pinball game with pyprocgame, but you will need is a basic understanding of how the GameController and ModeQueue work.

 Let's look at a ridiculously simple game implemented with pyprocgame: